PacktPublishing/Internet-of-Things-Programming-Projects/README.md

 * Build a home security dashboard using an infrared motion detector
 * Communicate with a web service that sends you a message when the doorbell rings
 * Receive data and display it with an actuator connected to the Raspberry Pi
-* Build an IoT robot car that is controlled through the internet

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789134803) today!